ArthurGerbelot/MMO-RTS-RPS/README.md

  - **Players** can attack their base (who can be destructed)
  - Random even can append (cities/outposts attack, ship interception, ..)
  - More close planet are from the center of the galaxy, more evolued are the IA, more interesting are resources
+ - Relation with IA can be negative, or positive:  Player can attack or help IA planet
+ - IA also have alliances, relationship with them will influence other IA.
+ - Good relation with IA can make them help you (resources, attacking a player, ..)

 ## Multiplayer games
  - Coming later (much later)

 ## Alliance / Relation

+ - Player relation with individual player
+ - Player relation with alliance
+ - Alliance relation with alliance
+ - Player relation with IA
+ - Player relation with IA alliance

 ## Buildings